ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-06-ethereum-classic-course-16-what-is-wetc/index.md

 This is especially true for swap decentralized exchanges where users may trade $WETC for many other kinds of ERC-20 tokens.

-In the future many external assets, such as stocks, bonds, mutuals funds, ETFs, derivatives, and futures contracts will be represented as ERC-20 tokens inside blockchains and will be traded in decentralized swap exchanges.
+In the future, many external assets such as stocks, bonds, mutual funds, ETFs, derivatives, and futures contracts will be represented as ERC-20 tokens inside blockchains and will be traded in decentralized swap exchanges.

 ## WETC May Exist in Several Blockchains